nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Escaping globs

 Sometimes you might want to not let a command expand a possible  glob pattern before executing.
-You can use the 'str escape-glob' command for this
+You can use the `str escape-glob` command for this.

-Note: As of Release 0.91.0 of Nu,   'str escape-glob' is deprecated.
+Note: As of Release 0.91.0 of Nu, `str escape-glob` is deprecated.

-As of release 0.91.0,if you pass a string variable to commands that support glob patterns, then Nushell won't auto-expand the glob pattern (
+As of release 0.91.0, if you pass a string variable to commands that support glob patterns, then Nushell won't auto-expand the glob pattern.

 #### Commands that use glob

-- cp
+- `cp`
-- du
+- `du`
-- ls
+- `ls`
-- glob
+- `glob`
-- mv
+- `mv`
-- rm
+- `rm`

 ### CellPath

 What it is: An expression to reach into a structured value and return the inner value, in whole or in part.

-Annotation: 'cell-path'
+Annotation: `cell-path`

 Indexing into values is done by using a cell path.
 Cell paths are based on the spreadsheet idea where columns have names and rows have numbers.
 To reach a column, Nushell will use the name of the column.
 To reach a row, it will use the name of the row.